phapdinh/frontend-nanodegree-arcade-game/README.md

 2. Avoid getting hit by the enemy bugs
 3. Cross the pavement path until you reach the river
 4. Once you reach the river, you can start the game over
-5. You can switch characters by pressing the h, j, k, l, and g keys
+5. You can switch characters by pressing the h for cat girl, j for horn girl, k for pink girl, l for princess girl, and g for boy